hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250909731v1-benchmarking-vision-language-models-on-chinese-ancient-documents-fro.md

 ---
 layout: default
-title: Benchmarking Vision-Language Models on Chinese Ancient Documents: From OCR to Knowledge Reasoning
+title: "Benchmarking Vision-Language Models on Chinese Ancient Documents: From OCR to Knowledge Reasoning"
 ---

 # Benchmarking Vision-Language Models on Chinese Ancient Documents: From OCR to Knowledge Reasoning